tiandiao123/cleaning_and_getting_data/CodeBook.md

 Submitted Date:8/7/2016

-First of all, I will talk about some details about my cleandata.xlsx and cleandata.txt.
-In the cleandata.xlsx and cleandata.txt files, I store the final tidy data set hello_data in these two files(actually they are the same, I just want to make sure the data readable in xlsx file).
-This hello_data is a data.frame which has average value of every variable for each activity(WALKING, WALKINGUPSTAIRS,WALKINGDOWNSTAIRS,SITTING,SATNDING,LAYING).
+First of all, I will talk about some details about my cleandata.txt.
+In the cleandata.txt file, I store the final tidy data set hello_data in the file(actually they are the same, I just want to make sure the data readable in xlsx file).
+This hello_data is a data.frame which has average value of every variable for each activity(WALKING, WALKINGUPSTAIRS,WALKINGDOWNSTAIRS,SITTING,SATNDING,LAYING) based on different different subject_id.
+Notice that I group final_data with subject_id and activity_label.
-Notice that the cleandata.xlsx has average value (unit:HZ) of different variables(only includes mean and standard deviation measurements)  based on different activity label names(WALKING, WALKINGUPSTAIRS,WALKINGDOWNSTAIRS,SITTING,SATNDING,LAYING).
-The first column of the xlsx file is the activity names.
+Moreover, the cleandata.txt has average value (unit:HZ) of different variables(only includes mean and standard deviation measurements)  based on different activity label names(WALKING, WALKINGUPSTAIRS,WALKINGDOWNSTAIRS,SITTING,SATNDING,LAYING) and different subject_ids.
+The first column of the txt file is the activity names, and the second column of the txt file is the subject id.
-As you can see, cleandata.xlsx and cleandata.txt have column names which correspond to all thr mean and standard deviation measurements: average of tBodyAcc-mean()-X average of tBodyAcc-mean()-Y average of tBodyAcc-mean()-Z
+As you can see, cleandata.txt has column names which correspond to all thr mean and standard deviation measurements: average of tBodyAcc-mean()-X average of tBodyAcc-mean()-Y average of tBodyAcc-mean()-Z